barelyhuman/reaper.is/pages/writing/20240213-i-circled-back-to-preact.md

 don't need build tooling but this does change the priority of what `nomen` and `adex` will focus on.

-The development for both of them would start moving forward on making working with preact a lot easier since it's going to get hard for preact's team to keep up with every new change that react might bring to the stage.
+The development for both of them would start moving forward to make working with preact a lot easier since it's going to get hard for preact's team to keep up with every new change that react might bring to the stage and I want first class frameworks and libraries for preact instead.

 I personally think it's about time the preact ecosystem starts building itself slowly and steadily to avoid piggybacking on the react ecosystem.